 These communications policies outline the rules and regulations that govern the representation of the University to all internal and external audiences.
 These policies extend to all forms of communications and apply across all channels and communication vehicles in which the University is being represented as an institution.
 The purpose of these policies is to ensure that all communication that takes place on behalf of the University is done in a manner that is consistent with the University’s quality standards, branding and visual identity manual, editorial style guide, and strategic positioning.

-The Office of Advancement and Communications is responsible for ensuring compliance with the policies outlined below.
+The Office of Marketing Communication and Public Affairs is responsible for ensuring compliance with the policies outlined below.